Maurício (footballer, born 2001): Internacional

 On 5 November 2020, Maurício was presented at Internacional in an exchange of players between Inter and Cruzeiro.
 He scored his first goal against Fluminense FC.

-On October 22, 2023, Maurício completed 150 games with the Inter shirt, in the historic victory over Santos, 7-1, in the Brazilian Championship.
+On October 22, 2023, Maurício completed 150 games with the Inter shirt, in the historic victory over Santos, 7–1, in the Brazilian Championship.

 Palmeiras

 Maurício debuted on July 17, 2024, he played about 28 minutes in Rio de Janeiro.
 He dribbled, disarmed and showed his quality.
-In defeat, Palmeiras lost 1-0 to Botafogo, at the Nilton Santos Stadium, in a game valid for the 17th round of the Brasileirão.
+In defeat, Palmeiras lost 1–0 to Botafogo, at the Nilton Santos Stadium, in a game valid for the 17th round of the Brasileirão.

+International career

+Maurício was born in Brazil and is of Paraguayan descent through his paternal grandmother.
+In August 2023, he was called up to the Brazil U23s for a set of friendlies.

+On 9 February 2026, Maurício's request to switch international allegiance to Paraguay was approved by FIFA.
+He made his debut for the Paraguay national team in a friendly match against Greece on 28 March.

+On 1 June 2026, Maurício was named in the Paraguayan squad for the 2026 FIFA World Cup.
+He appeared as a substitute in the team's opening match against the United States and scored his first senior international goal in the 73rd minute.